 Professional Business Leaders (PBL), the college level of FBLA, is a national fraternity providing opportunities for students to develop vocational competencies.
 The LVC chapter is very successful and is open to all students.
 PBL steadily increases membership; develops programs on business etiquette, skills and interviewing; brings in guest speakers for meetings; engages in tours of local businesses; helps with Junior Achievement; and develops and promotes business sponsors.
 PBL has hosted a regional conference and attended regional, state, and national competitions.
 Members consistently place in state and national competitions.
 The organization is an excellent venue for students to develop leadership and technical skills.

 Physical Therapy Club

-The purpose of this organization is to create a medium for students to communicate between physical therapy faculty and each physical therapy class, to promote health awareness among students and faculty of Lebanon Valley College, and raise funds to promote the attendance of physical therapy students at Physical Therapy Conclaves.
+The purpose of this organization is to create a medium for students to communicate between physical therapy faculty and each physical therapy class, to promote health awareness among students and faculty of Lebanon Valley College, and raise funds to promote the PT CURE free clinic.
+Club members also complete service projects throughout the year.

 Pre-Health Professions Society

 The Pre-Health Professions Society (PHPS) is a student-run organization whose goal is to promote awareness of careers in the health professions and to help build a community of like-minded students at LVC.
 The PHPS hosts speakers in the various health professions.
 Some of the guest speakers include LVC alumni, representatives from professional schools, and local health professionals.
 The Pre-Health Professions Society holds meetings twice each month and encourages all interested students to join!

-The Psychology Club is generally made up of students majoring or minoring in psychology and psychobiology, but is open to anyone on campus interested in the field of psychology.
+The Psychology Club is generally made up of students majoring or minoring in psychology and neuroscience, but is open to anyone on campus interested in the field of psychology.
 The club gives these students the opportunity to socialize, discuss psychological issues, attend the Eastern Psychological Association Conference, participate in community service, and share ideas on various campus-related topics.
 The club promotes academic and career development through graduate school/career preparation workshops, peer mentoring programs, and by hosting LVC alumni and community speakers to network and share their professional experiences.

 Society of Physics Students